zopefoundation/zope.minmax/README.txt

-Homogeneous values favoring maximum or minimum for conflict resolution.
+This package provides support for homogeneous values favoring maximum or minimum for ZODB conflict resolution.
+See src/zope/minmax/minmax.txt for a detailed description.